zombie6888/multi_stack_navigator/README.md

 ## Observe navigation

-You can create your own Navigation observer by extending NavigationObserver or use LocationObserver class:
+You can create your own navigation observer by extending NavigationObserver or use LocationObserver class:

 ```dart
 final config = TabRoutesConfig(